38 Alice Street,

 It was renamed ABC on 30th July 1971 and showed its last film on 2nd February 1974, its end apparently hastened by the fuel crisis which crippled the UK at that time.

-Eventually it was converted to Bingo and remains in that mode to this day as a Gala Bingo Club.
+Eventually it was converted to bingo becoming a Gala Bingo Club and remains in that mode from June 2018 as a Buzz Bingo Club.
 A false floor has been constructed at balcony level but above that the Ritz Cinema auditorium survives unaltered.
-Alice Street is a side road near to the town centre but just far enough off the beaten track – so the site has not yet proved attractive to developers.
+Alice Street is a side road near to the town centre but just far enough off the beaten track - so the site has not yet proved attractive to developers.

 Just login to your account and subscribe to this theater